-A guide for using infrared film by Elizabeth Holmes.
+A guide for using infrared film, working with the infrared process and infrared photographs by Elizabeth Holmes.

 Always be careful when handling chemicals.
 Read the health and safety instructions.

 I have been using black and white infrared film for the past ten years and it has become my choice of film for fine art photography.

 With infrared film, you are seeing in a new light that creates luminous highlights and enhances texture, contrast, and depth.

 The results can be very exciting but working with this film requires understanding a few basic concepts that I would like to briefly cover:

 Light can be characterized as the full range of wavelengths on the electromagnetic spectrum.
 The human eye is sensitive to only a small portion of visible colors on the spectrum starting with blue at 400nm (nanometers) extending to red at 700nm.
 Wavelengths shorter than the visible light range are ultraviolet radiation and longer wavelengths are infrared radiation.